KroshkaByte/Melnichanka/README.md

 5. Submit a pull request.

+We will review your pull request and provide feedback as needed.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.